georgemarrows/pony-parse/README.md

 ## To run

+Using Rake (Ruby build tool)

-* `cd ponyparser/test`
+* `cd ponyparser`
-* `ponyc && test`
+* `rake`

-Use `test --sequential` to avoid tracing output from different tests getting mixed together.
+This will build the parser and run all tests.

 ## Short-term roadmap

-* Ruby script to generate Pony source from parser.c; switch ponyparser to use it
+* DONE Ruby script to generate Pony source from parser.c; switch ponyparser to use it
 * make AST and genericise over AST type
 * rename Tk in rdparser
 * Add support for more parsing macros from parserapi.h